abditimer/opiniondjango/README.md

-# Pinionated
+# Opinionated
-The social network for sharing opinions.
+The open-source social network for sharing opinions.

 Key features:
 - Share opinions with other users